+Note that Theorem~\ref{theorem:interactiveboundBMS} also applies to the special case of the BSC with any crossover probability.
+In fact, we first prove Theorem~\ref{theorem:interactiveboundBMS} for the BSC case, and them extend the result to general BMS channels.

-\end{theorem} The first step in the proof is standardly symmetrizing the order of speakers by possibly adding dummy transmissions, such that Alice speaks at odd times, and Bob speaks at even times.
-In the sequel we refer to this order of speakers as \textit{bit-vs.-bit}.
+The first step in the proof is standardly symmetrizing the order of speakers in the input protocol by possibly adding dummy transmissions, such that Alice speaks at odd times, and Bob speaks at even times, namely resulting in a modified protocol where $\bs{\psi} = \{\text{Alice, Bob, Alice, Bob, \ldots}\}$.
+In the sequel, we refer to this order of speakers as \textit{bit-vs.-bit}.
 This reduces the rate by a factor of two at most.
-Theorem~\ref{theorem:interactivebound} is then proved by using a \textit{rewind-if-error} scheme in the spirit of \cite{schulman1992communication,kol2013interactive} designed for simulating {the transcript of protocols} with an alternating order of speakers.
-As mentioned in the chess game example, in the general case, the {transcript} bits of an interactive {protocol} should be decoded instantaneously, which implies that error correction codes (that typically use long blocks) cannot be straightforwardly used.
-Instead, rewind-if-error scheme are based on \textit{uncoded transmission} followed by error detection and retransmission.
-Namely, the {transcript} is simulated in blocks, assuming no errors are present. {Then, an error detection phase takes place, initiating the retransmission of the block whenever errors are detected.} Since the probability of error in a block increases with the block length, such schemes assume that the channel is almost error free, namely, that $\BSCprob$ {is very small compared to the reciprocal of the block length}.
-The scheme presented in Sections~\ref{section:SchemeDescription} and \ref{section:schemeanalysis} of this paper is based on a \textit{layered} error detection and retransmission.
-The error detection is implemented by an extended-Hamming code in the first layer, and by a standard randomized error detection algorithm \cite{communicationComplexityBook} at higher layers.
-As will be shown in the sequel, the total rate of the proposed scheme is mostly effected by the efficiency of the error detection in the first layer.
-For this reason, for the first layer the error detection is preformed using an extended-Hamming code which is known to be {highly} efficient for errors generated by a BSC \cite{klove2012error}.
+We then use a \textit{rewind-if-error} scheme in the spirit of \cite{schulman1992communication,kol2013interactive}, designed for simulating {the transcript of protocols} with bit-vs.-bit order of speakers.
+As explained in the chess game example, the {transcript} bits of an interactive {protocol} should in general be decoded instantaneously, which implies that error correction codes (that typically use long blocks) cannot be straightforwardly used.
+Instead, rewind-if-error schemes are based on \textit{uncoded transmission}, followed by error detection and retransmission.
+Namely, the {transcript} is simulated in blocks, as if no errors are present. {Then, an error detection phase takes place, initiating the retransmission of the block whenever errors are detected.} The scheme presented in Sections~\ref{section:SchemeDescription} and \ref{section:schemeanalysis} of this paper is based on \textit{layered} error detection and retransmission.
+The rate of the proposed scheme is shown to be mostly effected by the efficiency of the error detection in the first layer.
+Thus we use extended-Hamming codes for error detection at that layer only, and a standard randomized error detection \cite{communicationComplexityBook} at higher layers.